 Existing firm service customers (wholesale requirements and transmission-only, with a contract term of five years or more), have the right to continue to take transmission service when the contract expires, rolls over or is renewed.

+Yearly Firm PTP

 A Transmission Customer holding long-term firm PTP that is eligible for continued rollover rights of service may convey those rights to an alternate path or PORs and PODs through a request to Redirect on a firm basis.

 Any customer that wishes to exercise its rollover must make an application for its new service term by submitting a pre-confirmed renewal TSR (REQUEST_TYPE = RENEWAL) no less than one year (1 year) prior to the date the existing long-term contract ends and the new service term commences.